 Due to these increased risks, unoccupied home insurance is usually more expensive than the equivalent standard cover.

 Exactly how much you pay for unoccupied home insurance will vary according to a number of factors, including its location, condition, value and its level of security.
 The length of time the property will be empty will be taken into account too.

 Most unoccupied home insurers will need to know what condition the property is in before they offer you cover.

 You may be unable to get a policy if it is in a poor state of repair, for example, if it has:

 A damaged roof

-Most insurers insist the property is fitted with certain security devices, usually including burglar alarms and approved locks on all doors and windows.
+Most insurers will insist the property is fitted with certain security devices, including burglar alarms and approved locks on all doors and windows.

-You may also need to set the heating on a timer to make sure the pipes do not freeze and burst.
-If you do not take these precautions your insurer may not pay out if you need to make a claim.
+You may also need to set the heating on a timer to make sure the pipes don’t freeze and burst.
+If you do not take these precautions your insurer may not payout if you need to make a claim.

 You can usually insure an empty house for less than the usual 12 months required by standard home insurance policies.

 Most unoccupied home insurers offer short-term policies over three, six or nine months.